vdaubry/Xcode-Templates/README.md

 ## Installation instructions

-drop the .xctemplate bundle to ~/Library/Developer/XCode/Templates/File Templates/GHUnit/ You need to create the GHUnit folder and it will appear as a new group in the new file template window in XCode.
+drop the .xctemplate bundle to ~/Library/Developer/XCode/Templates/File Templates/{folder_name}

+Folders created under /File Templates will appear as a new group in the new file template window in XCode.

 ## License